piotrpersona/arlen/README.md

 # slen

-Linter which reports if slice element was accessed without checking if slice length.
+Linter which reports if slice element was accessed without checking slice length.

 ## Examples